Rainclick/AxFramework/README.md

-# AxFramework
-A API FrameWork On.Net Core for create powerful and light and extendable api
+An API Framework On.Net Core for creating powerful and light and extendable API

- - Auto Generate Documation
+- Auto Generate Documentation
 - Authentication and Authorization
 - Error Handling
 - EF Core Code First
 - Auto DI with AutoFac
+- DB and File Logging
+- Dependency Injection and IOC
 - And more features

-// Moved from Gitlab
+Moved from Gitlab